Australia’s financial year runs astray from your run-of-the-mill calendar.

 The time period covered by Australia’s tax returns does not correspond to a regular calendar year.
-Instead the returns cover a separate financial year that runs from 1 July to 30 June of the following year.
+Instead, the tax year begins in July and ends in June of the following year.
+Of course, that’s not to be confused with the tax season which will take you on a 4-month stretch from July to October.

 What if I lodge after the deadline date?